AsoStrife/GrrGirlBot/readme.md

 Source code of @GrrGirlBot.

-Try it on telegra: https://t.me/GrrGirlBot
+Try it on Telegram: https://t.me/GrrGirlBot